 Happy Top Ten Tuesday!
 Which, by the way, I’ve missed out on for for-ev-er.
-Terrible of me, I know, but blogging (and reading! gasp!) took a backseat this summer while I adjusted to a brand-new job and continued makeover projects on the house I bought last year with my partner.
+Terrible of me, I know, but blogging (and reading! gasp!) took a backseat this summer while I adjusted to a brand-new job and continued makeover projects on the new house.
 It’s been a busy season for sure, but I’m going to try to get back into this weekly linkup, since I really do miss it!

 Top Ten Tuesday is now hosted by That Artsy Reader Girl.
 This week we’re talking the much-loved, uber popular books that actually live up to their hype.
 I can think of quite a few that I’ve seen greatly hyped on Goodreads or in magazines but these are the ten that came to mind as totally deserving of all those starry reviews (and possibly, if life ever settles down, of a second reading!).
 Read on after the jump!